 2. The plaintiffs did not establish that LinkedIn is a “consumer reporting agency” within the meaning of the FCRA.
 15 U.S.C. § 1681a(f).

 3. The plaintiffs did not establish that the Reference Search result information bears on the factors covered by the FCRA, such as “character” or “general reputation.”
 The searches only allow employers to identify people who might have that sort of information.

 4. The plaintiffs did not show that Reference Search results are intended for use in determining eligibility for employment.
 The court noted that LinkedIn markets Reference Search as a way employers can locate people to serve as references for job applicants, but it “does not market the results themselves as a source of reliable feedback.”
 Sweet at 18.

 If you or your business is involved in a lawsuit or other dispute, an experienced and knowledgeable business litigation attorney can help you protect your interests and fight for your rights.
 James G. Schwartz has represented businesses in the Bay Area since 1976.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation.

 More Blog Posts: